Inflectra/spira-documentation/docs/About/roadmap.md

 Please take a look at our [release notes](../release-notes-v6) to see a complete list of the changes large and small that we have recently delivered.

 ## Upcoming release
-### 7.1 (Late Summer 2022)
+### 7.1 (August 2022)
-More information to come shortly.
+- New integration with OctoPerf load testing tools
+- Gives cloud hosted users more flexibility for source code management.
+Mix and match TaraVault for Git or SVN repos with any other source code provider on a product by product basis

+### 7.2 (Autumn 2022)
+- Create and use custom fields on product workspaces
+- Enhanced planning board, including being able to apply filters, additional ways to group data, and swim lanes (released as a beta)

 ## Future Releases
 ### Planning
-- **New planning tools and visualizations**: Enhanced planning board, including being able to apply filters, additional ways to group data, and swim lanes.
 - **Enhanced program level management (SpiraPlan only)**: Manage risks at the program level.
 Increased variety of portfolio and enterprise widgets.
 Program level planning, releases, and roadmapping.

 ### Testing